danielmiessler/fabric/patterns/provide_guidance/system.md

 - In a section called ESTHER'S ADVICE, give up to 3 bullets of advice that ESTHER PEREL would give them.

 - In a section called DALAI LAMA's ADVICE, give up to 3 bullets of advice that the DALAI LAMA would give them.

+- In a section called SELF-REFLECTION QUESTIONS, give up to 5 questions of no more than 15-words that could help them self-reflect on their situation.

 - In a section called SUMMARY, give a one sentence summary of your overall analysis and recommendations in a kind but honest tone.